How is your LGPS pension worked out?

-The LGPS is a defined benefit scheme; this means the pension benefits you receive on leaving the scheme are calculated using a set formula.
-From 1st April 2014, the scheme is a Career Average Revalued Earnings scheme or CARE scheme.
+The LGPS is a defined benefit scheme; this means the pension benefits you receive on are worked out using a set formula.
+From 1 April 2014, is a Career average revalued earnings scheme or CARE scheme.
 This means for each year you are in the scheme, your pension builds up based on a proportion of your pensionable pay received in that year.

 Depending on when you became a member of the LGPS, there will be a specific formula to work out how your benefits have built up for that period of membership.